 While her approach is an all-natural one, that doesn't mean she hasn't made any lifestyle changes.
-A yoga teacher, reiki master, and certified homeopathic practitioner, cultivating her health and wellness routines have never been more important than they are now, and that's especially true for her diet.
-She credits the foods she eats as being tantamount to maintaining her energy levels, brain and heart health, and overall a healthy lifestyle.
+A yoga teacher, Reiki master, and certified homeopathic practitioner, she carefully cultivates her health and wellness routines, and that's especially true for her diet.
+She credits the foods she eats for her ability to maintain her energy levels, brain and heart health, and overall a healthy lifestyle.

-To combat the downsides of aging, namely, a slower metabolism and a loss of estrogen, she meticulously curated a diet that works overtime.
-That includes prioritizing a whole bunch of superfoods to support everything from her energy levels to her to digestive health.
-She's always preaching the benefits of these foods, like blueberries and green tea, to anyone who will listen (myself included).
-On the flip side, there are a handful of foods and food ingredients that she's simply banned from her diet after years of trial and error with them.
+To combat the downsides of aging, namely a slower metabolism and a loss of estrogen, she meticulously curated a diet that works overtime.
+That includes prioritizing a bunch of superfoods to support everything from her energy levels to her to digestive health.
+She's always preaching the benefits of these foods, such as blueberries and green tea, to anyone who will listen (myself included).
+On the flip side, there are a handful of foods and ingredients that she's banned from her diet after years of trial and error.

-Overall, she preaches the importance of adding a variety of fresh, raw, whole foods to her diet and of practicing balance (read not being too strict on herself) and has landed on what she feels is the best diet for women over 60.
-Scroll down to find out which foods are on her blacklist and why and then discover the foods she fills up her plate with instead.
+Overall, she preaches the importance of adding a variety of fresh, raw, whole foods to her diet and practicing balance (read: not being too strict on herself) and has landed on what she feels is the best diet for women over 60.
+Scroll down to find out which foods are on her blacklist and why.
+Then, discover the foods she fills up her plate with instead.

 Before we get into what she definitely avoids eating, I want to note that just because my mom is sharing her own guidelines here doesn't mean you have to take the below diet at face value.
-Instead, read through her list of no's, maybe's and yes' as more suggestions than anything else.
+Instead, read through her list of nos, maybes, and yeses as more suggestions than anything else.
 After all, she's just one (rather health-minded) person and not a registered nutritionist or dietician.

-After reading The China Study, my mom found herself on the path to cutting out most dairy products—and cow's milk was the first to go.
-The groundbreaking study illuminates the link between casein, a type of protein found in most dairy products, to cancer.
+After reading The China Study, my mom found herself on the path to cutting out most dairy products, and cow's milk was the first to go.
+The groundbreaking study illuminates the link between casein (a type of protein found in most dairy products) and cancer.
 While she's not strictly vegan (certain aged cheeses and eggs are still on the table), she avoids most dairy products for this reason.

-White flour, she tells me, is basically regular flour just stripped of its nutrients.
-Instead, she goes for whole grain, whole wheat, and her favorite, sprouted bread which she says offer much more fiber and nutritional benefits, in addition to being less processed overall.
+White flour, she tells me, is basically regular flour that's stripped of its nutrients.
+Instead, she goes for whole-grain, whole-wheat, or her favorite, sprouted bread, which she says offer much more fiber and nutritional benefits in addition to being less processed overall.